 Update on Mobile Environmental Radiation Laboratory (MERL) Program: EPA is continuing the MERL program with a single mobile laboratory because we have determined that the needs of the program will be met by one MERL and that this is the best use of our resources.
 By relocating the Las Vegas MERL to our radiochemistry analytical lab in Montgomery, AL, we can better support the mobile lab’s analytic functions by drawing directly upon the strong and specialized analytical staff found at our fixed laboratory.
 While not a first response asset, the MERL will be available to support incidents anywhere in the country.
 For more information please see the Office Director's memo regarding the MERL program decision (PDF) (2 pg, 602 Kb, About PDF) and associated MERL Questions and Answers (PDF) (2 pg, 84KB, About PDF).

 National Analytical Radiation Environmental Lab (NAREL)

-While RadNet's historical data has been used established normal background radiation levels, it can also track airborne radioactivity from an incident that spreads radioactivity across a wide area.
+While RadNet's historical data have been used to establish normal background radiation levels, the RadNet system has also tracked airborne radioactivity from incidents such as the releases from the Chernobyl and Fukushima nuclear power plants.
+Learn about RadNet's historical radiological event monitoring.
 If necessary, the RadNet sampling frequency can be increased to meet the needs of any radiological emergency response.
 The RadNet system also contains 40 portable monitors that can be deployed anywhere in the United States as needed.